2020 Country Reports on Human Rights Practices: China (Includes Hong Kong, Macau, and Tibet) - Hong Kong

 Civil Judicial Procedures and Remedies

 There is an independent and impartial judiciary for civil matters and access to a court to bring lawsuits seeking damages for human rights violations by SAR agencies or persons, with the possible exception of employees of the National Security division, as well as Central Government Liaison Office, depending on interpretations of the law.

 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence

-The law prohibits such actions, and there were no reports the SAR government failed to respect these prohibitions.
-There were credible reports Chinese central government security services and the Beijing-mandated Office for Safeguarding National Security monitored prodemocracy and human rights activists and journalists in the SAR.
+The law prohibits such actions, but there were reports the SAR government failed to respect these prohibitions, including credible reports that Chinese central government security services and the Beijing-mandated Office for Safeguarding National Security monitored prodemocracy and human rights activists and journalists in the SAR.
 In October the national security police force arrested Tony Chung near a foreign diplomatic office and charged him with violating the NSL.
 Media reports claimed Chung intended to request asylum but was arrested before making his request.
 In a June statement to the South China Morning Post, SAR security chief John Lee stated that PRC security services would operate in Hong Kong “as needed.”
 There were also reports central government security services detained, questioned, and intimidated Hong Kong-based activists visiting the mainland.
 Hong Kong authorities also reportedly froze bank accounts for former lawmakers, civil society groups, and other political targets.
-Media reports indicated that during the year thousands of persons, primarily police officers, protesters, and protest movement leaders, have been “doxed,” that is, their personal information was publicly revealed online.
-The Chinese Communist Youth League, a central-government-controlled organization, as well as mainland state-controlled media, have published individuals’ personal information or promoted sites containing apparently stolen personal information.
+Media reports indicated that thousands of persons, primarily police officers, protesters, and protest movement leaders, had their personal information publicly revealed online.

 Section 2.
 Respect for Civil Liberties, Including:

 a.
 Freedom of Expression, Including for the Press